sanjeevs/dvcs/README.md

     + Bugs discovered in older releases may need a hot fix in the same release.

   5. Automated Testing
     + Version control system must provide hooks to run regressions, lint tools etc. Implementing it manually by a "BuildMaster" is time consuming and wasting of resource.
+Usually the build master runs the cron job at specified time (or continuously) to checkout the entire design in a clean area and report the result of the regressions.
+The usual problems designers face is
+      * Lack of Atomic Commit:
+        Version control system like "CVS" do not support multiple checkins as a single atomic commit.
+So there is a chance that the build master may pull an intermediate invalid state of the design.
+      * Static Scheduling:
+        Running all block regression at a fixed time or continuously wastes resources.
+Debugging failing tests when they are expected to fail is not productive.
+Instead designers would like to have control on which commits they would like to run regressions on.
+Designer may decide that it is not worth running regressions on intermediate commits and would like to run it only when all the changes are committed.

 ### How Does Git Solve it ?